How to set up a Raspberry Hotspot with Kiwix

 About the Hotspot

 The Kiwix Hotspot installer is a free application that turns a Raspberry Pi into a WiFi Hotspot that serves web content to a local network without Internet access.
 You will need only basic technical knowledge since everything installed automatically.
 You can then browse all content downloaded from the Kiwix library on a private, local network.

 To follow this tutorial you will need:

-- a computer (Windows, macOS or GNU/Linux) with an SD card reader and at least as much free disk space as your card’s storage capacity;
+- a computer (Windows, macOS or GNU/Linux) with an SD card reader and at least twice as much free disk space as your card’s storage capacity (e.g. 128 Gb on your hard drive to prepare a 64Gb card as the info is stored locally while the image is being prepared);